Nikolai Dmitriyevich Kuznetsov (painter): Biography

 Nikolai Kuznetsov was born in Stepanovka, in Kherson Governorate of the Russian Empire (now Ukraine).
 Kuznetsov was the son of a wealthy landowner and began school in Odessa, where his artistic talent was discovered and he began taking lessons at the local drawing school.
 From 1876 to 1880, he attended the Imperial Academy of Arts, where he studied with Pavel Chistyakov.
 He was considered to be a good student, but often left the academy to paint at the family estate.
 At this time, he successfully defied his family's wishes and married a working-class woman who was employed there.

 Following graduation, he was a frequent exhibitor throughout Russia and Ukraine and received numerous commissions.
 Among his portrait sitters were Peter Tchaikovsky and Élie Metchnikoff.
 During this time, he was a frequent visitor to the Abramtsevo Colony.
-Because of his large, wrestler's physique, he often served as a model for other painters.
+Because of his large, wrestler's physique, he often served as a model for his Peredvizhniki allies, notably including Ilya Repin.

 After an accident in 1889, he had to walk on crutches, so he worked entirely in a studio at his estate, which became a meeting place for the creative community, including figures such as Fyodor Chaliapin, in addition to artists.
 In 1893, somewhat recovered, he moved his studio to Odessa and began exhibiting.
 Two years later, he was offered a professorship at the Imperial Academy, where he taught battle painting, but left in 1897 to return to Odessa.
 In 1900, he became an Academician and a member of the Peredvizhniki.
 That same year, he exhibited at the Exposition Universelle in Paris.
 Later, he travelled extensively to exhibitions throughout Europe.

 In 1920, during the Russian Civil War, as the White Army retreated, he and his family emigrated to Yugoslavia, eventually settling in Sarajevo, where he died in 1929.

 His daughter was the opera singer Maria Nikolaevna Kuznetsova.